dooguypapua/eKLIPse/README.md

 ##### -ref
-eKLIPse accept any mtDNA reference genome in Genbank format.
+eKLIPse accepts any mtDNA reference genome in Genbank format.

 rCRS (NC_012920.1.gb), CRS (J01415.2.gb) and *Mus musculus* (NC_005089.1.gb) are available in "/data"